app-generator/fork-sleek-dashboard-html/README.md

 </div>

+**Sleek Dashboard** - Free Bootstrap 4 Admin Dashboard Template and UI Kit.
+It is very powerful *bootstrap* admin dashboard, which allows you to build products like admin panels, content managements systems and CRMs.

+> **In love with this dashboard?** Check out the [open-source version coded in Flask](https://github.com/app-generator/flask-dashboard-sleek). **Features:** SQLite Database, Session-Based Authentication, Flat Html converted to Jinja2, clean code-base.

 <div align="center">

 ![Product Gif](src/assets/img/github/sleek.gif)

 </div>

-**Sleek Dashboard** - Free Bootstrap 4 Admin Dashboard Template and UI Kit.
-It is very powerful *bootstrap* admin dashboard, which allows you to build products like admin panels, content managements systems and CRMs.

 [Bootstrap](https://getbootstrap.com/) is world's most popular front-end component library for developing with HTML, CSS, and JS.
 It is open source, intuitive, and powerful front-end framework for faster and easier web development.